check-spelling-sandbox/hazelcast/docs/design/partitioning/03-fine-grained-anti-entropy-mechanism.md

 processing & network pipeline.

-Instead, we will develop finer-grained mechanism to detect inconsistencies per data structure (IMap, ICache, IQueue etc) and only replicate the specific data structure of partition.
+Instead, we will develop finer-grained mechanism to detect inconsistencies per data structure (IMap, ICache, IQueue, etc.) and only replicate the specific data structure of partition.

 ### Terminology